UEFA Logo

 Uefa Logo 1954

-The visual identity of the world’s most renowned sports association truly resembles a flag because it features two parallel, wavy lines.
-They effectively convey movement—a key principle for athletes.
+The visual identity of the world’s most renowned sports association closely resembles a flag, featuring two parallel, wavy lines.
+They effectively convey movement, a key principle for athletes.
 The symbol is horizontally divided into two zones:

 • Alternating black and white stripes (on top);